 Hemp seed protein

-Although there is no entry for hemp seed protein on the Monash app, the seeds themselves are low FODMAP in 20g servings.
-The upper limit is 50g, suggesting there might be some wiggle room.
+Although there is no entry for hemp seed protein on the Monash app, the seeds themselves are low FODMAP in up to 51g serves.
+In 52g serves, they contain moderate amounts of GOS.
 Again, I bought Bulk Nutrients brand.
 Another brand that comes well recommended in Australia is Hemp Foods Australia.
+Hemp protein has a nutty taste and is light brown in colour.

 Pumpkin seed protein